 What happens next

-If we receive details of any issue(s) regarding one of your properties, we will pass this directly to you for you to deal with.
+If we receive details of any issue(s) regarding one of your properties, we pass this directly to you for you to deal with.

 You must carry out a full assessment of that property and take action to remove or alleviate the hazards.
 You must send us a copy of your assessment, giving details of the work you intend to carry out with timescales.

-We will inspect your property after the work has been completed.
+We inspect your property after the work has been completed.
 After that, we randomly inspect 10 per cent of all properties in the scheme each year.

-If after inspection of your property we are unsatisfied, we will provide you with further training and advice.
+If after inspection of your property we are unsatisfied, we provide you with further training and advice.